shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-commonwealth.md

 ![](https://cdn.theforage.com/vinternships/companyassets/2sNmYuurxgpFYawco/y2NzZJASdgERdYR4S/1656929922553/CommBank%20Logos_Beacon%20Wordmark%20White.png)

-Its been a while since our last post, today we'll be going through one of internships provided by one of the leading banks in Australia; **Commonwealth Bank**.
-As per usual it is related to the topic of data science and analysis of data closely associated with banking aquiring.
+In today's we'll be going through one of internships provided by one of the leading banks in Australia; **Commonwealth Bank**.

+The internship is related to **Data Science** and is aimed to be a small project and interesting project in one's portfolio.

+The internship covers topics such a data wrangling (rearrangement and exploration of data), data annonymisation, as well as work with unstructured text data.
 Hopefully it will be interesting to read along!

 <div class="grid cards" markdown>